Desmond Tutu: Childhood: 1931–1950

 Desmond Mpilo Tutu was born on 7 October 1931 in Klerksdorp, Transvaal, South Africa.
 His mother, Allen Dorothea Mavoertsek Mathlare, was born to a Motswana family in Boksburg.
 His father, Zachariah Zelilo Tutu, was from the amaFengu branch of Xhosa and grew up in Gcuwa, Eastern Cape.
 At home, the couple spoke the Xhosa language.
-Having married in Boksburg, they moved to Klerksdorp in the late 1950s, living in the city's "native location", or black residential area, since renamed Makoetend.
+Having married in Boksburg, they moved to Klerksdorp in the late 1950s, living in the city's "native location", or black residential area, since renamed Makoeteng.
 Zachariah worked as the principal of a Methodist primary school and the family lived in the mud-brick schoolmaster's house in the yard of the Methodist mission.

 The Tutus were poor; describing his family, Tutu later related that "although we weren't affluent, we were not destitute either".
 He had an older sister, Sylvia Funeka, who called him "Mpilo" (meaning 'life').
 He was his parents' second son; their firstborn boy, Sipho, had died in infancy.
 Another daughter, Gloria Lindiwe, was born after him.
 Tutu was sickly from birth; polio atrophied his right hand, and on one occasion he was hospitalised with serious burns.
-Tutu had a close relationship with his father, although was angered at the latter's heavy drinking and violence toward his wife.
+Tutu had a close relationship with his father, although angered at the latter's heavy drinking and violence toward his wife.
 The family were initially Methodists and Tutu was baptised into the Methodist Church in June 1932.
 They subsequently changed denominations, first to the African Methodist Episcopal Church and then to the Anglican Church.